hemming-morse/.github/profile/README.md

 - Clone the repository using Terminal / Command Prompt:
   - git clone https://github.com/hemming-morse/demo-repository
 - You will see a new folder in your working directory with the cloned repository.

+## Create a New Repository
+- Create a new *private* repository in the organization itself and follow the instructions provided during that action.
+- Create a new *private* repository from PyCharm/Visual Studio Code/etc. and transfer ownership to hemming-morse.